 Q. What is Stash Retire?

 Stash Retire is retirement, simplified.
-It’s a mobile-first investing platform that takes all the confusion and jargon out of planning for retirement.
+It’s an investing platform that takes all the confusion and jargon out of planning for retirement.
 By adding money to your Stash Retire account, a little at a time, you could be setting yourself up for a healthy nest egg.
-With Stash Retire, you can choose from either a…
+You can contribute up to $5,500 a year if you’re…

 Q. Can I transfer investments from Stash Invest account to my Stash Retire account?